rpereira/dotfiles/README.md

 * [Zsh](http://www.zsh.org/) as your shell

 ## Local Settings
-This configuration can be extended to suit additional user requirements.
-In order to accomplish that, create and edit the following files:
+This configuration can be extended or overriden to suit user-specific requirements.
+In order to accomplish that, just create and edit the following
+files:
+* `~/.aliases.local`
 * `~/.gitconfig.local`
+* `~/.tmux.conf.local`
 * `~/.vimrc.local`
 * `~/.vimrc_bundles.local`

-If it exists in your `$HOME`, each of these files will be automatically included at the bottom of its "parent".
-Thus, you can override existing configurations.
+If it exists in your `$HOME`, each of these files will be automatically included.

 ## Key bindings